GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-08_Rmd_html.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/rmd_html_out/unnamed-chunk-2-1.png)<!-- -->

-Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot (see below).

 ## Markdown source
 The above content of this page is the result from an R markdown file, which looks like that.

 ``````yaml
 ---
 title: "Example: R Markdown with html output"